Independent Advisor Alliance Sells 10,677 Shares of Hanesbrands Inc. (NYSE:HBI)

 Wall Street Analyst Weigh In

 A number of brokerages have recently commented on HBI.
-Barclays lifted their price target on shares of Hanesbrands from $7.00 to $8.00 and gave the stock an “equal weight” rating in a research note on Friday, January 13th.
+Wells Fargo & Company lowered shares of Hanesbrands from an “overweight” rating to an “underweight” rating and reduced their price target for the stock from $13.00 to $5.00 in a research note on Monday, October 31st.
 StockNews.com upgraded shares of Hanesbrands from a “sell” rating to a “hold” rating in a research note on Friday, January 13th.
 Citigroup reduced their price target on shares of Hanesbrands from $11.00 to $7.00 and set a “neutral” rating for the company in a research note on Sunday, November 6th.
-Wells Fargo & Company lowered shares of Hanesbrands from an “overweight” rating to an “underweight” rating and reduced their price target for the stock from $13.00 to $5.00 in a research note on Monday, October 31st.
+Barclays lifted their price target on shares of Hanesbrands from $7.00 to $8.00 and gave the stock an “equal weight” rating in a research note on Friday, January 13th.
 Finally, Credit Suisse Group lowered shares of Hanesbrands from an “outperform” rating to a “neutral” rating and reduced their price target for the stock from $10.00 to $7.00 in a research note on Wednesday, November 9th.
 One equities research analyst has rated the stock with a sell rating, six have given a hold rating and one has given a buy rating to the company.
 According to data from MarketBeat, Hanesbrands presently has an average rating of “Hold” and a consensus price target of $10.10.

 Hanesbrands Profile